YOLOS - You Only Look At One Sequence is the newest, and potentially most impactful, iteration on the YOLO family of object detection models.

 In all other YOLO models, the backbone for creating features from images is a variation of convolutional neural networks.
 While the YOLO models tend to disagree on exactly how this CNN is formed, they all build the neck of the object detection model on the CNN backbone.

-The Ascent of Transformers
+The ascent of transformers

 In the last year, transformers have broadened their scope to the world of computer vision, setting new standards in image classification with ViT, the first Vision Transformer.
 The Vision Transformer treats patches of image pixels as sequences, much like the sequences of text tokens that we are familiar hearing about in models like GPT and BERT.